 An important feature with a NAS is backup and file storage.
-In this article, I want to write a bit about backup and the how and why you want to make a backup as an important routine in your life.
+In this article, you will learn how and why you want to make the 3-2-1 backup rule as your backup routine.

 We are storing more data